-The Tudor Black Bay might be the ideal piece to start a collection.
-It's premium but not too expensive, it's got history, and it's it very attractive, wearable, everyday watch.
-Our favourite is the Black Black Heritage with the black face and bezel (pictured above), but Tudor offers a number of variants, including a striking bronze model, made from a high-performance aluminium bronze alloy, over time the casing will develop a unique patina.
+The Tudor Black Bay might be the ideal piece to start a "proper" watch collection.
+It's premium but not too expensive, it's got history, and it's a very attractive, wearable, everyday watch.
+Our favourite is the Black Bay Black Heritage with the black face and bezel (pictured above), but Tudor offers a number of variants, including a striking bronze model, made from a high-performance aluminium bronze alloy.
 The Black Bay features an in-house movement and numerous classic design cues.

 Uniform Wares M40